varaslaw/AISingersCoverGen/README.md

 | `--listen-host LISTEN_HOST`                | The hostname that the server will use. |
 | `--listen-port LISTEN_PORT`                | The listening port that the server will use. |

-Once the following output message `Running on local URL:  http://127.0.0.1:7860` appears, you can click on the link to open a tab with the WebUI.
+The WebUI automatically selects a free port (falling back from 7860 if needed) and binds to `0.0.0.0` when `--share` or `--listen` are passed.
+When the output message `Running on local URL:  http://127.0.0.1:7860` (or a nearby port) appears, you can click on the link to open a tab with the WebUI.

 ### Download RVC models via WebUI